fonoster/uploaderhelper/README.md

 ## Volumes

-- `/data` - Volume used by the image to monitoring new files.
+- `/data` - Volume with shared data, including applications, recordings, and more.

 ## Contributing